Kevinpgalligan/KevingalWebsite/pages/blog/collisions.md

 ### Appendix B: Supporting proof for k(k-1)=k(k)
 TODO

-[^modulo]: If $`N<i`$, then you take $`i+1 \pmod{N}`$.
+[^modulo]: If $`N<i`$, then you take the book at position $`i+1 \pmod{N}`$.
 In other words, when you're counting up to the $`i`$-th box, loop back to the 1st one if you ever exceed $`N`$.

 [^unique]: Here's another motivation for avoiding hash collisions.
 Let's say you're designing a customer database for a particularly privacy-conscious fish monger.
 Rather than storing a customer's name in the database, which would be a horrific breach of privacy, you can instead apply a hash function to their name and store the resulting hash value.
-A hash collision occurs when two customers are assigned the same hash value by the hash function, which would result in fish orders of the customers getting mixed up.
+A hash collision occurs when two customers are assigned the same hash value by the hash function, which could result in the customers' fish orders getting mixed up.
 How embarrassing!
 What this means is that you need the range of the hash function (the number of buckets, $`N`$), to be large enough that a hash collision is ASTRONOMICALLY UNLIKELY.